yanconglin/Conv2d_Pytorch_from_scratch/README.md

 # torch.nn.Conv2d from scratch (im2col+GEMM)

-This implementaion is inherited from [Deformable-ConvNets-V2](https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch).
+This implementaion is inherited from [Deformable-ConvNets-V2](https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch)
-Many thanks to the authors.
+(many thanks to the authors).

 ## Test